Alikerin/yoruba-asr/README.md

 # Yoruba Automatic Speech Recognition (ASR)
-This repository contains 132 minutes of diacritized Yoruba read speech.
-The corpus which contains 1001 sentences was sourced from https://github.com/Niger-Volta-LTI/yoruba-text
+This repository contains data and code for the 2020 African Masters in Machine Intelligence (AMMI) Speech Recognition Course.
+It contains 132 minutes of diacritized Yoruba read speech.
+The corpus which contains 1001 sentences was sourced from https://github.com/Niger-Volta-LTI/yoruba-text.
+The repository relies heavily on https://github.com/facebookresearch/CPC_audio for model training.